aleph2c/learning_xslt_with_python/README.md

 have more features.
 His open-source software acts as a loss-leader for his business.
 He and his developers are active on StackOverflow, manage their bugs using openly available bug trackers and are in constant contact with their users.
-It's worth learning XSLT.
-It is also worth listening to Michael for many other reasons, such as how to have a good life as a computer scientist, how to build a software business, how to manage a committee, and how to follow long-term plans.

-As of Jan 13 2023, Saxonica, has released an open-source version of the XSLT programming language compiler and parser (Mozilla Public Licence) as a Python pip package.
-This package is called ``saxonche``, and it supports XSLT 3.0, XPath 3.1, XQuery 3.1, XSD 1.1 and has a Schema Validator processor, based on SaxonC-HE 12.0.
+As of March 23rd 2023 released the ``saxonche 12.1.0`` pip package.
+This is XSLT programming language compiler and parser as a Python pip package, under the Mozilla Public Licence.
+The ``saxonche`` package supports XSLT 3.0, XPath 3.1, XQuery 3.1, XSD 1.1 and has a Schema Validator processor, based on SaxonC-HE 12.0.
 The ``saxconche`` python library uses ctypes to build a SaxonC XSLT compiler and run it within Python.
 The SaxonC project is a port of the Saxon Java software to C, so it can be used with C/C++, PHP and Python.
-But, before you get excited, know that you should avoid this library for production:
+But, there are some problems with this library:

-- The ``saxonche`` library's documentation is wrong.
+- The ``saxonche`` library's documentation is incomplete and wrong.
 If you try to follow their instructions your program won't run.
-These docs were copied and pasted from the ``saxonpy`` library, written by non-saxonica people.
-The ``saxonpy`` library was build to support an earlier version of the saxon api.
-If you only need to run your python/XSLT programs in Linux use the ``saxonpy`` library.
-  If you need to run your code on a mac, you are stuck with ``saxonche``.

-- The ``saxonche`` library also causes StackOverFlow errors when you try and instantiate it within certain Python environments, like Flask or in a thread.
-  This bug is known, and it has been given a "low" priority by Saxonica.
-So, you might want to stay away from the ``saxoniche`` project for production until it has stabilized.
-But if you are willing to take a risk, there is some code at the end of this doc that demonstrates how to call ``saxonche`` in a python thread and not have it crash (I built it through guess-work).
+But their are working versions of their python examples in the ``/oneal`` folder of this repo.

-- If things weren't bad enough, error messages from incorrect xsl compilations are turned off by default in ``saxonche``.
+- The error messages from incorrect xsl compilations are turned off by default in ``saxonche``.
 It took me a while to understand that saxon produces nice compiler errors (Michael Kay talks about this in his interviews), but if you use ``saxonche`` all you see is "there was a compiler error" when you make a mistake.
-This isn't that helpful if you are trying to learn XSLT.
+This isn't that helpful if you are trying to learn XSLT.  (this package uses a Java version of the saxon technology to provide compiler errors, see below).

-The developer who is working on these bugs is buried with other work (at the time of this writing he has about 96 bugs in his queue, he's supporting a port of the saxon parser to 5 or 6 different programming eco-systems, and he has spent 2 years on his highest priority bug -- so don't hold your breath).

-When the XSLT documentation is written correctly, it is excessively formal and uses domain-specific terminology to explain itself (XSLT people are Lispy-XML people).
+- It infrequently issues stack overflow errors.

-So, their documentation is written for people who just need a reminder of the answer, not for those trying to understand something new.
-There aren't enough examples, so you will have to make your own.
-As a Python developer, one of the main challenges you will face is to stop thinking like a procedural programmer and start thinking like a functional programmer.
+As a Python developer learning XSLT your main challenge will be to stop thinking like a procedural programmer and start thinking like a functional programmer.
 You probably won't believe me until you have suffered, but once you give up trying to hack XSLT into behaving like Python, come back and read the following:

 - before you tackle your programming problems directly in XSLT, write out a Python version, but